hunter-sacky/3033_GroupProject/README.md

 	Changed signaling between client and server to better fit project goals.
 All functions work without error besides the exit session method which returns errors on client side while successfully closing server script without errors.
 Added support for custom directories and increased logging capability for the server.
+#Commit 6:
+	Removed testing modules and older parts of the project that weren't necessary.